 - 5.1 Senior executives will receive their contractual entitlement for termination payments.
 These entitlements are the same for NJC employees (Green Book).
-Where the Council is terminating the contract of employment, pay in-lieu of notice (PILON) or paid leave may be granted by the Assistant Director of People and Talent. - 5.2 Redundancy pay for all employees is calculated based on actual weekly earnings multiplied by the numbers of weeks' pay using the statutory formula that considers length of service and age.
+Where the Council is terminating the contract of employment, pay in-lieu of notice (PILON) or paid leave may be granted by the Assistant Director for Transformation, Talent and Inclusion. - 5.2 Redundancy pay for all employees is calculated based on actual weekly earnings multiplied by the numbers of weeks' pay using the statutory formula that considers length of service and age.
 The Council has authority under the provisions of the Local Government (Early Termination of Employment) Discretionary Compensation (England and Wales) Regulations 2006, to use the actual amount of a week's pay and not apply the statutory cap.
-Calculation of a full-time week's pay is subject to a locally agreed minimum equal to 1.5 x London Living Wage - 5.3 The number of weeks redundancy is based on age and length of service at leaving and is subject to a statutory limit of 30 weeks' pay.
-Any discretion permitted within redundancy and pension policies are agreed by the Assistant Director of People and Talent. - 5.4 Employees are entitled to join the Local Government Pension Scheme (LGPS) and will receive their pension at their normal retirement age, with an additional entitlement to leave with a reduced pension at age 55.
+Calculation of a full-time week's pay is subject to a locally agreed minimum equal to 1.5 x London Living Wage. - 5.3 The number of weeks redundancy is based on age and length of service at leaving and is subject to a statutory limit of 30 weeks' pay.
+Any discretion permitted within redundancy and pension policies are agreed by the Assistant Director for Transformation, Talent and Inclusion. - 5.4 Employees are entitled to join the Local Government Pension Scheme (LGPS) and will receive their pension at their normal retirement age, with an additional entitlement to leave with a reduced pension at age 55.
 Pension payments will be released early in certain circumstances including redundancy and ill health retirements provided that the appropriate criteria of the local pension policy are met.
 There is a separate published policy on pension payments.
 This is updated from time to time in line with any changes to pension regulations. - 5.5 Under the LGPS, certain employees may request flexible retirement whereby they can retire early and continue to work on a part-time basis or on a reduced salary.
 The Council retains the discretion to agree such arrangements as they are not a right. - 5.6 The fact that an individual is already receiving a pension under the LGPS regulations does not prevent the Council from appointing them.
-However, if an

-- employee is in receipt of a pension from a previous employer that is a member of the LGPS and they are recruited by the Council, they must notify their pension provider of re-employment, even if they elect not to join the pension scheme here.
-It is the pension provider's responsibility to review their pension and if necessary, make any reduction due to the level of earnings. - 5.7 The Council will not reemploy any previous employee who received a redundancy or severance payment without a business case justifying why it is necessary.
-Business cases are approved by the relevant Strategic Director and Assistant Director of People and Talent. - 5.8 The Government has put forward various proposals to reduce and standardise severance payments in the public sector and has set these out in draft Regulations (Public Sector Exit Payments Regulations 2016).
+However, if an employee is in receipt of a pension from a previous employer that is a member of the LGPS and they are recruited by the Council, they must notify their pension provider of re-employment, even if they elect not to join the pension scheme here.
+It is the pension provider's responsibility to review their pension and if necessary, make any reduction due to the level of earnings.
+This ruling is part of the pensions discretions policy that is currently under review. - 5.7 The Council will not reemploy any previous employee who received a redundancy or severance payment without a business case justifying why it is necessary.
+Business cases are approved by the relevant Strategic Leadership Team Member and Assistant Director of People and Talent.